LakshmiGNair/cybersecurity-learning/module1/notes.md

 ## 🌍 International Tensions and Cybersecurity

 ### Who runs the internet?
-→ The internet is global, but rules are made locally
+- The internet is global, but rules are made locally
-→ Nations fight over who controls domain names, data flow, and online speech
+- Nations fight over who controls domain names, data flow, and online speech

 ---

 ### 👁️ Cybersecurity vs Surveillance

-→ Some countries use cybersecurity as an excuse to spy on citizens or rivals.
+- Some countries use cybersecurity as an excuse to spy on citizens or rivals.
-→ This erodes trust – both between governments and with the public.
+- This erodes trust – both between governments and with the public.

 ---

 ### 🌐 Global Rules for Good Behaviour

-→ Should cyberattacks be treated like war?
+- Should cyberattacks be treated like war?
-→ What are the “unwritten rules” – like not attacking hospitals or voting systems?
+- What are the “unwritten rules” – like not attacking hospitals or voting systems?

 ---

+## 🌐 Global Tech Supply Chains

+- Your phone may be made from parts from 12 countries
+- Can we trust hardware/software made by a geopolitical rival?

+---

+## 🛡️ Offensive Cyber Tools

+- Govts have cyber weapons – but there’s no global agreement on when to use them
+- Should countries hack back?
+When?
+How much?

+---

+We can’t have total privacy, total surveillance-based security, unrestricted freedom and perfect control all at once.

+So, public policy has to weigh trade-offs.
+And those choices should be made transparently, democratically and with respect for human rights.